 Concise is concisely defined as cut down/up.

 It’s not as simple as this though.
 To simplify any piece of language requires some complicated action.
 In all instances of reduction or consolidation – from language to engineering to social institutions to your closet – simplified forms are contrived through more complicated processes.
 It takes energy to arrange things into a more efficient state.
-Concise items are crafted, not remnants of their origin.
+Concise items are crafted; not just vestiges of their origin.

 Additionally, precise is concisely defined as exact.
 It’s notable that precise is etymologically ambiguous from concise, meaning cut short (vs. cut down).

-I feel concise should be defined with both these senses of “cut” in mind.
-Both the etymological meaning and the modern meaning; such that: concision is precise.
+I feel concise should be defined with both these senses of “cut” in mind, but mindful of the deeper meaning of “cut”.
+Both the etymological meaning and the modern meaning cut deep, such that concision cuts precisely.

-A concise piece is irrelevant if it cuts so much the meaning is altered, or if it uses loop-holes or excessive compounds such that to read it would take as long as the unabridged version.
+A concise piece is irrelevant if it cuts so much the meaning is altered; or if it uses loop-holes or excessive compounds so much that reading it would take as long as the unabridged version.
 The cut should be as exact as possible, and so should not be phrasal removal and re-combination (i.e. cutting up) nor selecting parts for removal (cutting down).
 Concision is to reduce something down, make it more efficient.
 What the definition lacks is the how that makes the what.
 Concision may be an art more than its brutish definition lets on.
 Perhaps how it’s done is with precision.
 Precision in what precisely?

 The nature of concise things leaves judging it’s success difficult.
 It could be crudely measured – linguistically and quantitatively – by tracking the substitutions and word population difference, coupled with meaning preservation per relevant definitions and overall message difference.
 Another possible check could be to reverse engineer the concise wording to see how difficult it is to match the original wording.
 However, it’s always going to have language’s nuanced ambiguity for measurement uncertainty.